-FSI courses lead to non-credit professional qualifications, and as such are open enrolment.
-However, it is assumed that persons studying an FSI course at the Certificate level will have the ability to undertake coursework at the level of an Associate Degree.
-Persons studying an FSI Diploma level course should have the ability to engage coursework at the level of a Bachelors' Degree.
+The Robert Mathavious Institute for Financial Services courses lead to non-credit professional qualifications, and as such are open enrolment.
+However, it is assumed that persons studying the Robert Mathavious Institute for Financial Services course at the Certificate level will have the ability to undertake coursework at the level of an Associate Degree.
+Persons studying an the Robert Mathavious Institute for Financial Services Diploma level course should have the ability to engage coursework at the level of a Bachelors' Degree.

-It is recommended that persons new to the financial services industry undertake a Certificate level course, prior to studying at the Diploma level.
+It is recommended that persons new to the financial services industry undertake a Certificate level course, prior to studying at the Diploma